MSDA-LifeCycleAgents/brokeragent/README.md

     - [Software requirements](#software-requirements)

 ## Features
-- [x] Decision Agent making decisions based on so called plans specified in the Instruction Set XML.
+- [x] **Decision Agent** making decisions based on so called plans specified in the Instruction Set XML.
-- [x] Broker Agent for persisting messages sent via JADE's Topic management service.
+- [x] **Broker Agent** for persisting messages sent via JADE's Topic management service.
-- [x] Monitoring Dashboard build on a generic TCP service.
+- [x] **Monitoring Dashboard** build on a _generic TCP service_.
 TCP service could be used to create your own dashboard.
-- [x] Logger Agent that logs all the messages to console sent by Agents where there is LoggerAgentLogHandler attached to the logger.
+- [x] **Logger Agent** that logs all the messages to console sent by Agents where there is LoggerAgentLogHandler attached to the logger.

 ## Quickstart
 To get up and running with developing your own Multi Lifecycle Agent System follow these steps:
 1. git clone https://github.com/MSDA-LifeCycleAgents/mlaf-java.git into your desired directory.
 2. run mvn install inside of the the mlaf-java directory.
-3.
+3. use the installed maven project as a dependency in the pom of your maven project.
+4. create a resources folder in the root of your main project (as a sibling of your src folder).
+5. inside this new folder you need to put a config.properties and a agents-stack.properties (examples can be found inside the resources folder of this repository).
+For furter documentation about how the config and the agents-stack should look like [go here](https://github.com/MSDA-LifeCycleAgents/mlaf-java/tree/feature/readme/docs/configuration.md))

 ## Basic Usage